alter-ukko/kinstall/README.md

 ## kinstall

-`kinstall` is an easy way to install gradle-based kotlin projects that use the `application` plugin.
+`kinstall` is an easy way to install gradle-based command-line kotlin projects that use the `application` plugin.

 ## use